 “Design (verb), as a discipline: plan the creation of a product or service with the intention of improving human experience with respect to a specified problem.”

 The more qualitative the design is, the better it will solve the problem and the more value it will provide.

-Banners took a wild turn, and instead of providing users with value, it usually just spams them to insanity.
+Instead of providing users with value, it usually just spams them to insanity.
 And that’s because many brands ignore a very important factor in banner advertising.

 When it comes to banner ads, 3 in 10 respondents said they find traditional advertising distracting, and they will avoid sites where banners disrupt their experience.